Once an apply is performed, the version of Terraform that performed the apply is saved in the state file. From that point, the

 Downgrading Terraform version between 0.12.x and above

-Due to the behavior of Terraform CLI has changed since version 0.12.0 specifically when pushing the state to the remote backend, Terraform CLI overrides the
+The behavior of Terraform CLI has changed since version 0.12.0.
+Specifically, when pushing the state to the remote backend, Terraform CLI overrides the

-terraform_version to the current version of Terraform CLI binary that initiates the push operation from the local directory, therefore the steps above with Terraform CLI 0.11.x are no longer applicable.
+terraform_version to the current version of Terraform CLI binary that initiates the push operation from the local directory.
+Because of this, the steps above with Terraform CLI 0.11.x are no longer applicable.
 In this scenario, HashiCorp Support suggest to follow the guides for Creating a State Version Using the API

 If you continue to experience the issues after following the guides, please contact HashiCorp Support to request for further assistance.